 Note: You can reinstall the features using the same method if you feel the need for any of the removed features.

 5] Delete MSOCache

-If you are using MS Office desktop applications, you will see a folder called MSOcache in the root drive.
-The root drive is from where the Windows 10 OS works – it is often the C drive on almost all computers unless you have configured a dual boot and installed Windows 10 on a separate drive.
+If you use MS Office desktop applications, you will see a folder called MSOcache in the root drive.
+The root drive is from where the Windows OS works – it is often the C drive on almost all computers unless you have configured a dual boot and installed Windows 10 on a separate drive.

 NOTE: If you delete MSOCache, you will not be able to repair Microsoft Office programs.
 You may even find it difficult to uninstall them, should you feel the need to do so.

 In addition, you can remove unwanted and obsolete Windows Registry entries to gain space.
 There are many third-party Free Registry and Junk Cleaners available.
 If you are interested in freeing up more space, you may want to read how to increase Disk Space in Windows.